jerome-auguste/sdp-student-admission/README.md

 - Initialize a random lambda in an uniform distribution in [0.5,1]
 - Draws frontiers successively in an uniform distribution such that each frontier for each criterion is dominated by the next frontier.
 - Then calculate the classes for each record.

+## csvReader

+Reads the data in a csv file.
+The data needs to be in the exact same format as provided (see this [file](https://centralesupelec.edunao.com/pluginfile.php/217659/mod_label/intro/data6crit50ex.csv))

 ## :1234: MR-Sort approach